Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec First Ride Review: Design and Dimensions

 The biggest change in the new Destini 125 Xtec is its design.
-Hero's goal was to modernise the scooter, and the new model's styling reflects that vision.
-At the front, there is a two-tier light setup with the H-pattern LED DRLs and projector headlamps housed in a trapezoidal cluster, with halogen indicators positioned below.
+Hero's idea was to modernise the scooter, and the new model's styling reflects that vision.
+At the front lies a two-tier light setup with the H-pattern LED DRLs and projector headlamps housed in a trapezoidal cluster, with halogen indicators positioned below.

 Hero Destini 125 Xtec